Psychology, B.S. Program (120 units)

 The B.S. programs are designed for more specialized purposes.
 Students in the B.S. program must select one of the two concentrations in that program: Industrial/Organizational Psychology or Ergonomics and Human Factors.
 The concentration in Industrial/Organizational Psychology provides preparation for careers related to business, with an emphasis on personnel management.
 The concentration in Ergonomics and Human Factors provides preparation for careers in the design of work environments to take account of human limitations and strengths, for example, the design of equipment (computers, aircraft, automobiles) or the design of industrial procedures.

 In Psychology’s minor program, students can choose courses to complement training in business, communication, health and medicine, law and criminology, statistics, biology, and many other fields.
-Of special interest to students in that program might be our courses in developmental psychology, personality, cognitive processes, and learning.
+Of special interest to students in that program might be our courses in learning, development, personality, and cognition.

 Program Learning Outcomes